aregtech/areg-sdk/docs/wiki/04a-logging-config.md

 logger::*::port::tcpip = 8282
 ```

 This setup enables central log collection over a network.
-Scopes and priorities are adjustable in real-time through the [Log Observer](./logobserver.md) console application.
+Scopes and priorities are adjustable in real-time through the [Log Observer](./04c-logobserver.md) console application.

 ---

 ## Scopes and Log Priorities

-AREG’s logging system supports selective logging by scope and priority, enabling efficient log filtering.
+AREG's logging system supports selective logging by scope and priority, enabling efficient log filtering.
 Configure scopes in the `log` section using the `scope` property (`log::*::scope::*`) for initial setup.

 Scopes can be enabled, disabled, or grouped by priority.
 Example configurations:
 ```plaintext